 Polyurethane Foam (PUF) Technical Information

 Polyurethane foam is one of the major components of pre-insulated pipe supports manufactured at Piping Technology & Products.
 Polyurethane is different from most plastic materials in that it can be tailored to meet various load requirements of varying applications.
 Polyurethane foams are produced by reacting an equal ratio of di- or polyisocyanurates with polyols, in the presence of water, which acts as the blowing agent.
 Polyisocyanurates are formed when a higher ratio of di- or polyisocyanate are mixed with the polyol.
 All rigid foams made from polyisocyanurate systems have some form of polyurethane in them and can be called polyurethane foam.
 The physical properties differ very little at high densities.
 Polyisocyanurate foams are used in applications where dimensional stability over 200 deg F is required.
-However, for cryogenic applications, where your pipeline insulation is not exposed to high temperatures, PUF is an acceptable substitution.Graph 1
+However, for cryogenic applications, where your pipeline insulation is not exposed to high temperatures, PUF is an acceptable substitution.graph 1

 A common method used to obtain a change in load capacity is a change in density.
 At Piping Technology and Products, we offer 10 lbs. / ft3, 14 lbs. / ft3, and 20 lbs. / ft3 densities.